vimeo/stag-java/README.md

 - The member variables of your model class that you wish to be filled must be annotated with `@GsonAdapterKey`.
     - If you want to use the variable name as the JSON key, just use `@GsonAdapterKey`.
     - If you want to use a different name as the JSON key, use `@GsonAdapterKey("json_key")`.
+- Supported types - Various types and their support shown below:
+    - YES: All native types supported by Gson (boolean, double, int, long)
+    - YES: String
+    - YES: ArrayList (List interface or other types of lists are currently not supported)
+    - NO: Enums are not supported, we will fall back to Gson for parsing them

 ### Example